 Aquisition of LDAP knowledge can be a difficult journey with vast amounts of complex technical information being thrown indiscriminately at, and consequently tending to overwhelm, the new user.

-The LDAPviewer (LV) Project was started with the following sets of objectives:
+The LDAPviewer (LV) Project was started with the following, user specific, sets of objectives:

 Provide a high quality LDAP/DSML Viewer or Browser with an easy to use (intuitive) interface that hides as much LDAP detail as practical.

-Provide Connection Profiles as a means of storing connection information for reuse and that can be distributed dirctly to end users.
-Access becomes point and click a named profile.
+Provide Connection Profiles as a means of storing connection information for reuse.
+Connection Profiles, as well as containing connection information can also be used to tailor or limit access to specific features or data sets.
+LDAP Access becomes point and click on named Connection Profile(s).

-Provide a rich set of HTML template features that allow administrators to build and distribute HTML forms tailored to end user access.
+Provide a rich set of HTML template features (using standard HTML with LDAPviwer specific extensions) that allow administrators to build and distribute HTML forms tailored to end user access.

-Provide drill down features (mostly invoked by right clicking) to allow students to display ASN.1 definitions of selected objects.
+Drill down features (mostly invoked by right clicking) to allow display of ASN.1 definitions of selected LDAP objects.

 Connection Profiles may be optionally configured to display concurrent access to the RootDSE including any necessary credential information.

-Connection Profiles may be optionally configured to display concurrent access to an OLC (On-Line Configuration) feature such as OpenLDAPs cn=config.
-The DN to access this feature together with capture of any necessary credential information maximum flexibility for a wide range of LDAP servers.
+Connection Profiles may be optionally configured to display concurrent access to a Secondary DIT supporting configuration or monitoring features (such as those of OpenLDAP, ApacheDS and others).
+The DN to access these feature together with capture of any necessary credential information in the Connection Profile provides maximum flexibility for a wide range of LDAP servers.

-The OLC feature may also be used to support any secondary service on the same host as the main DIT, for example concurrent access to a second DIT, a second DIT view based on a different base DN or any other LDAP service such as OpenLDAP's cn=monitor.
+The Secondary DIT feature may also be used to support any other service on the same host as the Primary DIT, for example concurrent access to a second DIT or a another DIT view based on a different base DN.

 Standard help files use HTML format and may be edited locally with site specific content.
-An administators HTML Help kit provides the help files (using Apache SSI includes and an expansion utility) to allow easy replacement of styling and textual context.
+An administrators HTML Help kit provides the help files (using Apache SSI includes and an expansion utility) to allow easy replacement of styling and textual context for site specific use.

 Security files of type .pem, .der, .crt, .pfx, .pb7, .p12 and others may be analyzed in text, binary and ASN.1 format.